Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: Experiment

 \subsection{Evaluation protocols}

-\textbf{Evaluation on crowd scenes.} As Zhang~\etal~\cite{li2019crowdpose} addressed, the principal obstacle of crowd scenes pose estimation is not the number of people, but the inter-person occlusion due to diverse interaction between people.
-Thus, MuPoTS~\cite{mehta2018single} and CMU-Panoptic~\cite{joo2017panoptic} have limitations for the evaluation on in-the-wild crowd scenes, not only because they are not in-the-wild data, but also because they show limited interaction between people.
+\textbf{Evaluation on crowded scenes: 3DPW-Crowd and CrowdPose.} As CrowdPose~\cite{li2019crowdpose} addressed, the principal obstacle of pose estimation from crowded scenes is not the number of people, but the inter-person occlusion in a crowd.
+Thus, MuPoTS~\cite{mehta2018single} and CMU-Panoptic~\cite{joo2017panoptic} have limitations for the evaluation on in-the-wild crowded scenes, not only because they are not in-the-wild data, but also because they show limited interaction.

-In this regard, we provide a numerical evaluation on a subset of 3DPW~\cite{von20183dpw} validation set that shows substantial interaction, to investigate the method's robustness on in-the-wild crowd scenes thoroughly.
-The subset contains hugging and dancing sequences that have considerably higher average intersection over union (IoU) of bounding boxes and CrowdIndex~\cite{li2019crowdpose} than other datasets as shown in Figure~\ref{fig:data_statistics}.
-We name the subset as 3DPW-Crowd, since it reveals the challenges of in-the-wild crowd scenes, such as overlapping bounding boxes and severe inter-person occlusion.
+To overcome the limitations, we propose 3DPW-Crowd to numerically measure a method's robustness on in-the-wild crowded scenes.
+It contains hugging and dancing sequences that have considerably higher average intersection over union (IoU) of bounding boxes and CrowdIndex~\cite{li2019crowdpose} among 3D benchmarks as shown in Figure~\ref{fig:data_statistics}.
+We name the subset as 3DPW-Crowd, since it reveals the challenges of in-the-wild crowded scenes, such as overlapping bounding boxes and severe inter-person occlusion.
 More details about 3DPW-Crowd are in the supplementary material.
-We also show extensive qualitative results on the test set of CrowdPose~\cite{li2019crowdpose}.
+We also provide extensive qualitative comparison between different methods on the test set of CrowdPose~\cite{li2019crowdpose} in this manuscript and supplementary material.

 \textbf{Evaluation metrics.} We report 3D pose and 3D shape evaluation metrics.
-For the 3D pose evaluation, we use mean per joint position error (MPJPE), Procrustes-aligned mean per joint position error (PA-MPJPE), and 3DPCK proposed in Mehta~\etal~\cite{mehta2017monocular}.
-Following~\cite{kanazawa2018end,kolotouros2019learning,moon2020i2l,choi2020p2m}, we use the 3D joint coordinates regressed from the final 3D shape as predictions.
-For the 3D shape evaluation, we use mean per vertex position error (MPVPE).
+For the 3D pose evaluation, we use mean per-joint position error (MPJPE), Procrustes-aligned mean per-joint position error (PA-MPJPE), and 3DPCK proposed in~\cite{mehta2017monocular}.
+Following SPIN~\cite{kolotouros2019learning}, we use the 3D joint coordinates regressed from a 3D mesh as predictions.
+For the 3D shape evaluation, we use mean per-vertex position error (MPVPE).
+All errors are measured after aligning root joints of GT and estimated human body meshes.